reactive-firewall/multicast/docs/FAQ.md

 * Typically, the documentation will be automatically built by CI/CD and posted to the official documentation site.

-* However if one still wishes to manually build the documentation, there is a make target for this:
+* However, if one still wishes to build the documentation manually, there is a `make` target specifically for this:

   ```bash
   make build-docs